 - Any property acquired by gift or inheritance

-- Personal injury damages for an physical injury sustained, even while married (except for lost wages which are community property)
+- Personal injury damages for an physical injury settlement, even during the marriage (except for lost wages which are community property)

-So for example, if you owned a condominium before you were married, and rented the condominium out after you were married, the rental income would be community property.
-However, if you were to sell the condominium after you were married, the proceeds of the sale would be separate, assuming you don’t commingle the proceeds with community property in a way that makes them untraceable.
+So for example, if you owned a condominium before your marriage, and rented the condominium out during your marriage, the rental income would be community property.
+However, if you sold the condominium during your marriage, the proceeds of the sale would be separate property.

 Can Property Be Separate and Community at the Same Time?

 It’s possible for property to be characterized as both separate and community.
-For example, suppose you purchase a home during your marriage for $200,000 and use the proceeds from the sale of separate property to put down a down payment of $50,000, 25 percent of your home would be your separate property.
-However, if you make mortgage payments out of income earned during your marriage, a portion of the home would be owned by the community.
+For example, suppose you purchase a home during your marriage for $200,000.
+Suppose further that the $50,000 down payment you made was your separate property.
+In that case, 25 percent of your home would be your separate property, while the remainder would be community property.